-Why significant How our audit addressed the key audit matter The Group operates in a number of different tax jurisdictions, all of which have specific risks and Our audit procedures included the following: regulations that need to be considered and complied with in determining the income tax position.
-Assessment of the Group's various tax exposures to determine whether adequate income tax provisions have been recorded.
-Tax was considered to be a Key Audit Matter given the number of jurisdictions, the specific regulations that exist in each jurisdiction and the inter-dependency of companies within the group.
-Involving our taxation specialists in relevant countries in which the Group operates, our audit procedures included the following: In particular, transfer pricing arrangements within the Group are significant with a large Consideration of any third-party taxation advice received by the Group. number of cross-border charges between Group entities in different tax jurisdictions.
-Assessment of the Group's determination of current and deferred income tax The Group's disclosures with respect to tax and expense, with particular focus on transfer the Group's disclosures with respect to tax and the associated judgements are included in Note 1(f), 2(b), 8, 14, 18 and 22 of the financial Report.

-pricing.
-Consideration of the Group's transfer pricing policy and documentation with pricing policy and documentation with regard to the requirements of local tax legislation.
+- Assessment of the Group's various tax exposures to determine whether adequate income tax provisions have been recorded. - Involving our taxation specialists in relevant countries in which the Group operates, our audit procedures included the following: - Consideration of any third-party taxation advice received by the Group. - Assessment of the Group's determination of current and deferred income tax expense, with particular focus on transfer pricing. - Consideration of the Group's transfer pricing policy and documentation with regard to the requirements of local tax legislation.

-4. Business Combinations
+4. Business Combination